Long-term-care insurance offers a way to pay for long-term-care costs without the restrictions and limitations of Medicare and Medicaid.

 3. A Harvard University study showed that 69% of single people and 34% of married couples would exhaust their assets after 13 weeks in a nursing home.
 13 Weeks = 91 days!

-4. At age 65, a woman has a 1 out of 2 chance of spending some time in a nursing home.
+4. After age 65, a woman has a 1 out of 2 chance of spending some time in a nursing home.
 A man has a 1 out of 3 chance.
 In the case of men, mortality catches up with morbidity.

 5. Medicaid kicks in only after a person’s assets and dignity are gone.
 In many states the eligibility threshold for single people is $1,500 in assets.
 After all, Medicaid is WELFARE.